Join The MVIM Family of Scholarships

 That’s right; spending money on someone else can make you even happier than spending it on yourself!
 If you would like to create a scholarship legacy for yourself or a family member, business or would like to make a donation.

-Gifts to the funds are invested in perpetuity and only the income generated for grantmaking will be used for the purposes outlined above.
-The funds will be administered by The Winnipeg Foundation, which will provide an official charitable tax receipt for all donations.
+Donations to the scholarship funds are invested in perpetuity and only the income generated for grantmaking will be used for the purposes outlined above.

 We Invite You to Become a Part of the Motor Vehicle Industry of Manitoba Scholarship Family.